DITAS-Project/SDK-Blueprint/README.md

 `python main.py repo-init VDC newvdcname`

 This command will create a new VDC repository into the DITAS-Project GitHub organization and initializes it with the standard [VDC template](https://github.com/DITAS-Project/SDK-Blueprint/tree/master/vdc_template).

+##### Std-metrics command

+`python main.py std-metrics GIT_URL`

+This command will create a JSON file for each API method in the path set by the attribute "data-management" in the configuration file.
+The file contains all the Data Quality, QoS, Security and Privacy metrics that can be computed.
+The administrator should edit these files and remove those metrics which are not consistent with the specific method.
+Then the create or update command can be launched.

 ##### TODO